Hokuryu Town Office implements residents' idea! "Planting cherry tree seedlings" in Nonno Forest

 Cherry blossoms that bloom when you're 20 years old

-After the cherry blossoms bloom in Konpira Park, the fruit ripens and the third graders sow the seeds.
-Three years later, when the sixth graders graduate, the young trees that grow are planted as a graduation gift.
+After the cherry blossoms bloom in Konpira Park, the fruit ripens and the seeds are sown by third-graders.
+Three years later, when the sixth-graders graduate, the young trees that grow are planted as a graduation commemoration.
 Then, ten years later, when the students turn 20, beautiful cherry blossoms bloom...

-The cherry blossom is Japan's national flower, beloved by Japanese people and captivated by its beauty.
+The cherry blossom is Japan's national flower, and is loved by the Japanese people and captivated by its beauty.

-The children of Shinryu Elementary School are growing up with the cherry blossoms that represent Japanese culture and soul.
+The children of Shinryu Elementary School are growing up together with the cherry blossoms, which hold the culture and soul of Japan.

-From the right: Junichi Iguchi, head of the Industry Division of the Hokuryu Town Office, instructors Kazuo Shibasaki, Susumu Yotsuji, and Yoshihiro Ichiba, section chief
+From right: Junichi Iguchi, Director of the Industry Division of Hokuryu Town Hall, instructors Kazuo Shibasaki, Susumu Yotsutsuji, and Yoshihiro Ichiba, Section Chief

 The cycle of all life changes with the changing of the seasons...

-The graceful cherry blossom symbolizes the aesthetics of transience, encounters and partings, and the ever-changing nature of "impermanence," and is filled with boundless love, gratitude, and prayer.
+The graceful cherry blossoms symbolize the aesthetic of transience, encounters and partings, and the ever-changing nature of "impermanence," and are filled with boundless love, gratitude, and prayers.

 Dreaming of the graceful cherry blossoms of 10 years from now...